ujjwal-207/Ujjwal_Nepal/README.md

 ### Formspree Setup

 1. Create a form on [Formspree](https://formspree.io/)
-2. Add your form endpoint to `.env.local`
-3. The contact form component will handle the rest
+2. The contact form component will handle the rest

 ## 🎨 Customization